desmavi/rawg-clone/README.md

 - **TypeScript**: For type safety and better code maintainability.
 - **Axios**: For making HTTP requests to the RAWG API.
 - **Tailwind CSS**: For styling the application with utility-first CSS.

+## Project Link

+You can view the deployed version of the project here: [Demo](https://rawggame-aa6ytqo4n-emanuelas-projects-04ae6b4b.vercel.app/)